-To evaluate the general performance of the global model in simulating global background hydrocarbon distributions from all sources we compare it against some re-15 mote NMHC measurements made as part of the WMO Global Atmosphere watch programme.
-The number of measurement stations for which this type of continuous data exists is very small - perhaps only 3 to 5 at any one time.
+To evaluate the general performance of the global model in simulating global background hydrocarbon distributions from all sources we compare it against some remote NMHC measurements made as part of the WMO Global Atmosphere Watch (GAW) programme.
+The number of measurement stations for which this type of continuous data exists is very small - perhaps only 3-5 at any one time.
 More comprehensive geographic coverage is achieved for alkanes and acetylene from flask networks, but not the target species in this study.
-Figure 3 shows observations of the concentration
+Figure 3 shows observations of the concentration of benzene (monthly means, derived from hourly data) at the Cape Verde Atmospheric Observatory in the tropical mid-Atlantic and a comparison with the model simulation under a range of emission levels.
+We have used benzene measurements that have been filtered to remove any local